 - Stones should have good weathering properties and only well-seasoned stone should be used in structural work.
 Seasoning is of special importance as far as limestone, sandstone, and laterites are concerned.

 - The approximate life of granite, gneiss and good sandstone buildings is considered over 300 years while limestone and other weaker types of sandstones hardly last for 100 years.

 Suitability of Stones

-(1) Building on sea shore – granite and fine grained sandstone.
+(1) Building on the seashore – granite and fine-grained sandstone.

 (4) Road metal-granite and basalt.